Understanding Self-Sabotaging Behavior In Leadership

 11. Celebrate successes: Acknowledge and appreciate your achievements, reinforcing positive behaviors.

-12. Maintain a growth mindset: Embrace challenges as opportunities for learning and personal development.
+12. Maintain a growth mindset: Embrace challenges as learning and personal development opportunities.

 Companies recognize the importance of addressing self-sabotaging behavior in leadership due to several reasons: